Gary Payton: Seattle SuperSonics (1990–2003)

+Payton soon proved himself to be one of the league's top point guards during the 1990s.
+Payton, alongside Shawn Kemp formed the "Sonic Boom", under head coach George Karl.
+In 1996, the SuperSonics won a franchise record 64 games, then reached the NBA Finals where they lost in six games to Michael Jordan's Chicago Bulls.
+The SuperSonics trailed in the series 0-3, but with Payton assigned to guard Jordan the SuperSonics staved off elimination by winning Games Four and Five.

-Payton feuded with Howard Schultz, who bought the SuperSonics in 2001.
-When Payton did not attend the first day of training camp in 2002, Schultz decided to trade Payton.
+In 2001, the SuperSonics were bought by Howard Schultz, with whom Payton had a sour relationship.
+When Payton did not attend the first day of training camp in 2002, Schultz insisted that Payton be traded.

 Milwaukee Bucks (2003)

-In the middle of the 2002–03 season at the trade deadline, Payton was traded to the Milwaukee Bucks along with Desmond Mason in exchange for Ray Allen, Kevin Ollie, and Ronald Murray.
+In the middle of the 2002–03 season at the trade deadline, Payton was traded to the Milwaukee Bucks along with Desmond Mason in exchange for Ray Allen, Kevin Ollie, Ronald Murray and 2003 first-round draft pick.
+Payton was reunited with George Karl, who had been his head coach with the Sonics and was now in the same capacity with the Bucks.
 Payton played the remaining 28 games with the Bucks, averaging 19.6 points and 7.4 assists per game.
 The Bucks faced the defending Eastern Conference champion New Jersey Nets in the first round of the playoffs, pushing the Nets to six games before losing to the more experienced and well rounded Nets.
 Payton led the Bucks in scoring (18.5) and assists (8.7) during the series, which included a 20-point, 14-assist performance in a Game 4 Milwaukee win.

 Los Angeles Lakers (2003–2004)

 As an unrestricted free agent prior to the 2003–04 season, Payton, along with Karl Malone, signed with the Los Angeles Lakers to make a run at their first NBA Championship.
 Payton started in all 82 games and averaged 14.6 points with 5.5 assists and 1.2 steals, but struggled with Lakers coach Phil Jackson's triangle offense, which limited his ball-handling and post-up opportunities.
 Payton provided offense in games where superstar teammates Shaquille O'Neal or Kobe Bryant could not play due to injury, including a 30-point outburst in an overtime win against the Cleveland Cavaliers on February 4.

 Despite injuries to Malone, O'Neal and Bryant throughout the season, the Lakers won 56 games and the Pacific Division.
 In the playoffs, Payton averaged just 7.8 points per game, but scored 15 points in Games 3 and 6 of the Lakers' semifinals series against the San Antonio Spurs, and scored 18 points to go with nine assists in Game 3 of the Western Conference Finals against the Minnesota Timberwolves.
 The Lakers would reach the NBA Finals before falling to the Detroit Pistons in five games.